Tulkalam: Plot

-Inspired by the Tata-nano controversy, it plots the land scams taking place at Haridebpur, where the MLA Abinash Mukherjee and his brother in law Haripada Samanta try to take over all the land of the farmers as they made a deal with the U.B company to make factories on the land.
+Inspired by the Tata-nano controversy, it plots the land scams taking place at fictional Haridebpur, where the MLA Abinash Mukherjee and his brother in law Haripada Samanta try to take over all the land of the farmers as they made a deal with the U.B company to make factories on the land.
 Another leader of the area, Satyabrata Roy plans to undertake the land by protesting against Mukherjee.
 Then all of a sudden, a mysterious man, Toofan comes to the village to dismiss the deal and to stop the dangerous situation created by the political leaders.